 Enter them into your phone calendar so they just pop up on a future date or keep worship music rolling.

 Keep God’s presence close.
-This means to turn your TV off and turn on a sound Bible teacher or sermon.
+This means turning your TV off and turning on a sound Bible teacher or sermon.
 The strength you’ll glean will give you the sustenance to get through your trial- day by day…moment by moment – step by step.

-Hey, in a life trial, the weekly television show Empire cannot help you, the “The Haves and the Have Nots” have nothing to offer you.
+Hey, in a life trial, the weekly television show “Yellowstone” cannot help you, that old rerun has nothing to offer you.
 Turn that mess off and spend time with the Lord!